 Switching Jobs?
 Don’t Leave Your 401(k) Money Behind

 Employees who leave 401(k) accounts behind don’t need to panic.
-401(k) plans are protected by legal barriers including independent custodians and fidelity bonds, so loss through thievery or confiscation is very rare.
+401(k) plans are protected by legal barriers, including independent custodians and fidelity bonds, so losses through theft or confiscation are very rare.
 And these protections extend to current and former employees.
-While Malky will obviously not get any more contributions from her ex-boss, her savings should be secure for the time being.
-Any investments she made will continue growing, and the company is obligated to inform her of any plan changes or fee adjustments.
+While an employee leaving a job will obviously not receive any more contributions from their former employer, their savings should be secure for the time being.
+Any investments he makes will continue to grow, and the company is obligated to inform him of any plan changes or fee adjustments.
 Not all companies follow every letter of the law, but the funds are generally quite safe.

 Doing Nothing